GitTM527/ERC721-DiamondNFT/README.md

-# DiamondNFT: Faceted Presale and Merkle Distribution
+# ERC721-DiamondNFT: Faceted Presale and Merkle Distribution

 ## Overview

-DiamondNFT is an advanced Ethereum-based NFT project that leverages the Diamond pattern to create a flexible and upgradeable smart contract system.
+ERC721-DiamondNFT is an advanced Ethereum-based NFT project that leverages the Diamond pattern to create a flexible and upgradeable smart contract system.
 It combines ERC721 functionality with a presale mechanism and Merkle tree-based token distribution.

 ## Features